Can I image a RAID array that contains a damaged drive?

 However, in most cases, you deal with HDDs as source devices, and they are half as fast as SSDs, which creates a bottleneck.

 Another potential performance bottleneck is network bandwidth.
-To achieve maximum throughput, link ETH1 port to one network or NAS, and the other, ETH2 port to another network or NAS.
-It will give you 20Gb/s in theory.
-In practice, it depends on your network hardware and setup.
+To achieve maximum throughput, connect ETH1 port to a network or NAS, and ETH2 port to another network or NAS.
+It will give you 20Gb/s of throughput.
+It also depends on your network hardware and setup.
 To learn about network throughput optimization, please read the official TaskForce manual:

 Performance when imaging to a remote USB drive (write cache + exFAT)